SECURITIES AND EXCHANGE COMMISSION

 Our business, operating results, financial condition, and prospects are subject to a variety of significant risks, many of which are beyond our control.
 The following is a description of some of the important risk factors that may cause our actual results in future periods to differ substantially from those Dell Technologies currently expects or seeks.
 The risks described below are not the only risks facing us.
 There are additional risks and uncertainties not currently known to us or that Dell Technologies currently deems to be immaterial that also may materially adversely affect our business, operating results, financial condition, or prospects.

 Risks Relating to Our Business and Our Industry

 Competitive pressures may adversely affect Dell Technologies’ industry unit share position, revenue, and profitability.

 Dell Technologies operates in an industry in which there are rapid technological advances in hardware, software, and services offerings.
 As a result, Dell Technologies faces aggressive product and price competition from both branded and generic competitors.
-Dell Technologies competes based on its ability to offer to its customers competitive integrated solutions that provide the most current and desired product and services features.
-There is a risk that Dell Technologies’ competitors may provide products that are less costly, perform better or include additional features that are not available with Dell Technologies’ products.
-There also is a risk that Dell Technologies’ product portfolios may quickly become outdated or that Dell Technologies’ market share may quickly erode.
-Further, efforts to balance the mix of products and services in order to optimize profitability, liquidity, and growth may put pressure on Dell Technologies’ industry position.
+Dell Technologies competes based on its ability to offer to its customers competitive integrated solutions that provide desired product and services features.
+Dell Technologies’ competitors may provide products that are less costly, perform better or include additional features that are not available with Dell Technologies’ products.
+Further, Dell Technologies’ product portfolios may quickly become outdated or that Dell Technologies’ market share may quickly erode.
+Efforts to balance the mix of products and services to optimize profitability, liquidity, and growth also may put pressure on Dell Technologies’ industry position.